maresverbrugge/BORN2BEROOT/Password/README.md

 3. Change values:
 • Your password has to expire every 30 days. --> `PASS_MAX_DAYS 30`
 • The minimum number of days allowed before the modification of a password will be set to 2. --> `PASS_MIN_DAYS 2`
 • The user has to receive a warning message 7 days before their password expires. --> `PASS_WARN_AGE 7`
-• The minimum number of days allowed before the modification of a password will be set to 2. --> `PASS_MIN_DAYS 2`
 4. 🚨 ATTENTION 🚨: these settings only apply to the newly created users.
 You have to change all existing passwords according to your new password policy!
 You can either use `passwd` to change current user password, `passwd <user_name>` to change password of user OR use `chage <user_name>` to change all option like this.
 Other commands to use:
 `chage -M <days> <user_name>` to change password expiration date